Street Love

-The album received a positive reception from critics who considered it an improvement over his debut album Southside.
-Street Love debuted on the US Billboard 200 at number two, selling 144,672 copies sold in its first week.
-As of April 2007 the album was certified Gold by the RIAA with an excess of 500,000 copies sold.
+The album received a positive reception from critics who considered it an improvement over his debut album Southside (2004).
+Street Love debuted at number two on the US Billboard 200, selling 144,672 copies sold in its first week.
+The album was certified Gold by the Recording Industry Association of America (RIAA) and reached Platinum status in 2024.
+"You" featuring Lil Wayne was released as the album's lead single, while "Get It Shawty" and its remix featuring Yung Joc served as the album's second single.